shanalii/fast_script_python/README.md

 ### Running the Script

-Run the program on the command line:
+Run the program on the command line to process a raw radio telescope data file:

 ```
 python ddpythonv1.py directory_of_data_file filename